How To Let Go of Anger. My Experience

 Repressing anger not only takes a lot of energy and leaves us feeling drained, it can prevent us from feeling positive emotions like excitement, joy, happiness and love.

-John Gray says of repressed anger, in his book, 'What You Can Feel You Can Heal',"Depression is not an intense sadness it is suppressed anger that has been redirected at yourself". pg 77
+John Gray says of repressed anger, in his book, that I reviewed, 'What You Can Feel You Can Heal', "Depression is not an intense sadness it is suppressed anger that has been redirected at yourself". pg 77

 We repress and do not express our anger for fear of being rejected or punished.
 Some of us are taught that it is wrong to feel and express anger.
 We might feel guilty for feeling angry or we might feel responsible for someone else's anger.

 Unless we can learn to safely express our normal emotions of anger we forfeit the ability to create the life we want.
 We cut off from other positive emotions such as self love and love for others.

 My Experience Of Holding On To Anger

 I grew up in an abusive angry home.
 Both my parents were angry people and they expressed their anger with violence towards me.
 I would be punished by a beating from my mum or dad if ever I expressed that I was angry, so I learnt to suppress my anger.
 I would be seething on the inside but would never show that to the outside world for fear of what would happen to me.

 I learnt that it was safer for me to keep my anger to myself and inside my body where it played havoc.
 I came to a point where I did not even know I was angry or if I was angry I would deny it.
 I felt anxious and unable to feel more pleasant emotions.